 Have information ready for the emergency responder or Poisons Information Centre, like the:

-Make the Poisons Information Centre phone number (13 11 26) clearly visible on your home phone and store it in your mobile phone.
+Keep the Poisons Information Centre phone number (13 11 26) saved in your phone and keep the number on your fridge.
 Fridge magnets are available by contacting SA Health's Controlled Substances Licencing Team.

 Simple things to prevent poisonings